 I’ve put Justice Society of America #6 in this guide as the solicitation says “be sure to pick up this tie-in to The Dawn of DC!”
 I’ll update this when more information is available.

-Justice Society of America #6 is available on 8th August.
+Justice Society of America #6 was released on 8th August.

 The Penguin #1